jnwatts/pushover.sh/README.md

 pushover.sh
 ===========

 Shell script wrapper around curl for sending messages through [Pushover][1].
+This is an unofficial script which is not released or supported by Superblock.
+All requests directly related to this script should be addressed through the [Github issue tracker][2].

 Installation
 ============